Battlecats59/SSArchipelago/worlds/ss/docs/setup_en.md

 - Though the client defaults to Dolphin Emulator connection, you may switch to console mode by running the `/console` command with the Wii's on-screen IP address, as described below.
 Likewise, while in console mode, you may run `/dolphin` to return to Dolphin mode.

 ### Setting up your Client (Wii Console)
+- Transfer your randomized iso to a USB drive (or generate directly onto it), and insert the USB drive into your console.
 - Before opening the randomized iso, make sure your Wii is connected to the Internet on the same network the computer running your client is on.
     - The Wii can only connect to the 2.4 GHz WiFi band, so you may need to ensure your computer is also on this band if you have two separate networks.
 - Use a USB loader such as USB Loader GX, Wiiflow, or CFG USB Loader to open the randomized iso.